rogulati/Verifier/dotnet/3- TAP/README.md

 products:
 - microsoft entra
 - verified id
-description: "A code sample demonstrating verification of verifiable credentials and based on that onboarding new employees to Azure Active Directory."
+description: "A code sample demonstrating verification of verifiable credentials and based on that onboarding new employees to Entra ID."
-urlFragment: "4-asp-net-core-api-verify-and-onboard"
 ---
 # Verified ID Code Sample

-This dotnet code sample is for a developer who wants to verify identity of a employee using Microsoft Entra Verified ID from an ISV partner.
+This dotnet code sample is for a developer who wants to verify identity of a employee using Microsoft Entra Verified ID.
-Upon successful verification the employee will be provided a Temporary access passcode to onboard to Azure Active Directory and configure authentication methods for subsequent logins.
+Upon successful verification the employee will be provided a Temporary access passcode to onboard to Entra ID and configure authentication methods for subsequent logins.

 ## About this sample

 Welcome to Microsoft Entra Verified ID which includes the Request Service REST API.
 This API allows you to issue and verify credentials.
-This sample shows you how to verify Microsoft Entra Verified ID from an ISV partner offering Identity Verification and Proofing (IDV) using the Request Service REST API.
+This sample shows you how to verify Verified Employee Verified ID using the Request Service REST API.

 ## Contents

-The project is divided in 2 parts, one for issuance and one for verifying a verifiable credential.
-Depending on the scenario you need you can remove 1 part.
-To verify if your environment is completely working you can use both parts to issue a verifiedcredentialexpert VC and verify that as well.

 | Verification | |
 |------|--------|
 | Pages/Verifier.cshtml | The website acting as the verifier of the verifiable credential, if you have one, else it provides option to get one from the issuer.
 | VerifierController.cs | This is the controller which contains the API called from the webpage.
 It calls the REST API after getting an access token through MSAL and helps verifying the presented verifiable credential.
-| presentation_request_config - TrueIdentitySample.json | The sample payload send to the server to verify identity of a user using Microsoft Entra Verified ID from an ISV partner - True Identity.
+| presentation_request_config - TrueIdentitySample.json | The sample payload send to the server to verify identity of a user using Microsoft Entra Verified ID with VC Type= VerifiedEmployee.

 ## Setup

 Before you can run this sample make sure your environment is setup correctly, follow the instructions in the documentation [here](https://aka.ms/vcsetup).
-The sample excepts you have a specific user say Alex (FirstName: Alex, Last Name: Wilber) already provisioned in Azure AD with a single auth method Temporary access code
+The sample excepts you have Temporary Access enabled and targetted to the users as an Authentication method.

 ### Create application registration
 Run the [Configure.PS1](../1-asp-net-core-api-idtokenhint/AppCreationScripts/AppCreationScripts.md) powershell script in the AppCreationScripts directory or follow these manual steps to create an application registrations, give the application the correct permissions so it can access the Verified ID Request REST API:

-Register an application in Azure Active Directory:
+Register an application in Entra ID:
 1. Sign in to the Azure portal using either a work or school account or a personal Microsoft account.
 2. Navigate to the Microsoft identity platform for developers App registrations page.
 3. Select New registration